GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-11-29-moego-care-program-special-offer-for-new-businesses.md

 **Limitations.** This offer is available only to those who meet the eligibility requirements.
 Each offer code is non-transferable and may be used one time only by its original recipient to redeem the offer by 30 days after receiving it, after which the offer may be discontinued.
 This offer cannot be combined with any other promotional offer (i.e. referral).
 Once the offer is redeemed, the discounted subscription fee and MoeGo Pay hardware are not refundable.

 **Early Termination. **If user is to terminate the contract by either canceling or downgrading the service before the Minimum Commitment Period, an early termination fee will be charged.
-The early termination fee will be the difference between your discounted and standard subscription prices.
+The early termination fee will be the remaining amount of the total contract value.

 **Exclusivity.** The integrated card processing is supported by MoeGo Pay exclusively.